-SPEAR, Percival.
+SPEAR, Thomas George Percival.
 Bath, Somerset 2.11.1901 — Cambridge 16.12.1982.
 British Historian of India.
-Educated at Monkton Combe School and St.Catharine’s College, Cambridge.
+Educated at Monkton Combe School, studies at St.Catharine’s College, Cambridge.
 Ph.D.
 1931.
 In 1924-40 taught European and English History at St.Stephen’s College in Delhi, a modern school supporting Gandhi and Tagore.
 During the war at Information Department of Indian Government, then returned to England in 1945.
 Fellow and Bursar of Selwyn College in Cambridge, then University Lecturer in South Asian History at Cambridge.
-Married with Margaret Perkins, no children.
+Retired 1969.
+Married 1933 Margaret Perkins, a librarian, no children.

 Publications: Diss.
 The Nabobs: a study of the social life of the English in eighteenth century India.
-215 p.
-1932.
+10+215 p.
+L. 1932.

 – Delhi.
 An Historical Sketch.
 1937; Delhi.
 Its Monuments and History.
 1943 and new editions.